Opeyemicole/pdsnd_github/README.md

 * [Aritra Chattaraj](https://github.com/aritra96) - Aritra96's repository also added to better understanding of the structure for this project.
 * [pandas docs](http://pandas.pydata.org/pandas-docs/stable/) - pandas documentation was immensely helpful in understanding the implemention of pandas methods used in this project.
 * [Udacity](https://udacity.com - Udacity's Data Analyst Nanodegree program and their instructors were extremely helpful while I was pursuing this project.
+* Also a notable contribution from a prior internship with WejapaHQ as a data science intern which help prepare me fundamentally